ansys/pyscadeone/doc/source/user_guide/modeler.rst

     :lines: 14

 where :py:attr:`install_dir` is the location of Scade One installation and it could take a string or a :py:class:`pathlib.Path` object as value.
-The *app* object is then used to access to projects.
+The *app* object is then used to access projects.

 Swan projects